translate/pootle/docs/server/fabric_commands.rst

 unstage_feature
 ---------------

-.. versionadded:: 2.5.1
+.. versionchanged:: 2.5.2

 This command:

-- Calls the :ref:`disable_site <fabric-commands#disable-site>` command
-- Calls the :ref:`drop_db <fabric-commands#drop-db>` command
+- Calls the :ref:`drop_deployment <fabric-commands#drop-deployment>` command
-- Removes the configuration files created by the :ref:`update_config
-  <fabric-commands#update-config>` command
-- Removes the directories created during the deployment, including the ones holding the translation files and the repositories for those translation files

 .. note:: While running it may ask for the remote server ``root`` password and the specified ``db_user`` password.